jwiegley/git-scripts/README.md

 * This is showing the exhaustive '--all' report.
 Other reports are constrained (see 'USAGE' below).
 * The "local <-> upstream" section is itemizing all local branches.
 In this instance:
-  * The local branch 'deleteme' has no remote tracking branch.
+  * The local branch 'deleteme' is not tracking any remote branch.
   * The local branch 'kd35a' is tracking remote branch 'kd35a/master'.
   * The local branch 'knovoselic' is tracking remote branch 'knovoselic/master'.
   * The local branch 'master' is tracking remote branch 'origin/master'.